The Sunnyvale Library is a Patent and Trademark Resource Center (PTRC). Supported by a US Patent and Trademark Office (USPTO)

 Just getting started with patents?

 Here are some useful websites, videos, and tools.

 General Information Concerning Patents.
 This guide from the USPTO explains what a patent is and how to get one.

 Conducting a Patent Search.
 A 50-minute presentation from the USPTO, explaining how to conduct a patent search and why it is important to be thorough.
 [Flash is required.]

 Here's a shortcut to the USPTO's search page, where you can search patents from 1790-present and published applications from 2001-present.
 Google Patents can be another place to start.

-Click here for pat2pdf.org, a free site that will create a pdf file for any patent number.
+Use Pat2PDF.org to create a PDF file for any patent number.

 Here are some shortcut links to patent fees and patent forms.